 It’s important to have communication skills.
-It’s good to be able to write and express your thoughts.
-Especially in an age in which there is such unrestricted access to so many other people.
+It’s great to be able to write and express your thoughts, especially in an age in which there is unrestricted access to other people.

 But if you want to be a writer, that’s not enough.

 I don’t mean to be harsh here, but can you do something, anything, for an extended period of time without loving it?

 Of course, many people do this every day.
 And some for the rest of their lives.
 They’re hacking away at jobs they hate, doing work they loathe because they feel stuck.
 They have no idea what opportunities await them.